AYearOf/ayearof.github.io/_posts/2016-01-02-2016-a_year_of_hobbies.md

 ---
+title: 2016 - A Year of Hobbies
 ---
-# 2016 - A Year of Hobbies

 In hindsight, deciding on what the next year was going to be midway through 2015 might have contributed a good deal of distraction and